INK-USC/USC-DS-RelationExtraction/README.md

 ## CoType: Joint Typing of Entities and Relations with  Knowledge Bases

-## Publication

-* Xiang Ren\*, Zeqiu Wu, Wenqi He, Meng Qu, Clare R. Voss, Heng Ji, Tarek F. Abdelzaher, Jiawei Han, "**[CoType: Joint Extraction of Typed Entities and Relations with Knowledge Bases](https://arxiv.org/pdf/1610.08763v1.pdf)**”, 2017.
+Source code and data for WWW'16 paper *[CoType: Joint Extraction of Typed Entities and Relations with Knowledge Bases](https://arxiv.org/pdf/1610.08763v1.pdff)*.

+Given a text corpus with entity mentions *detected* and *heuristically labeled* by distant supervision, this code determine the entity types for each entity mention, and identify relationships between entities and their relation types.

+An end-to-end tool (corpus to typed entities/relations) is under development.
+Please keep track of our updates.

 ## Dependencies